Curiocity-Experiments/horizon/readme.md

 ### Authentication

-This project uses NextAuth.js with Google authentication.
-Make sure to set up your Google OAuth credentials and update the `.env.local` file accordingly.
+This project uses Firebase Authentication with Google sign-in.
+Make sure to set up your Google OAuth credentials in the Firebase Console and update the `.env.local` file accordingly.

 ## Deployment